GlycerolVeinz/sinSemestralWork/business/business.md

 #### BG02: Clientele Growth
 ##### Description:
-This goal aims to establish a **long-term growth trend** in the number of clients, including both **strippers and customers**, as well as securing partnerships with clubs and eventually expanding into other cities.
+This goal aims to establish a **long-term growth trend** in the number of clients, including both **Performers and customers**, as well as securing partnerships with clubs and eventually expanding into other cities.

 #### BG03: Maintain a Good Reputation and Attractiveness for New and Existing Customers
 ##### Description: